hohkfuyuhi/hohkfuyuhi.github.io/README.md

   2. contact and skills page have been removed
   3. contact and skills page have been merged into the home page
 - quality of life improvements:
-  1. fonts have been shifted into a folder; no need to depend on font library
+  1. fonts have been shifted into a folder - no need to depend on an online font library
   2. code has been mostly cleaned up
 - miscellaneous:
   1. used CSS to produce a neon sign effect
-  2. incorporated JavaScript for sticky header and return to top
+  2. incorporated JavaScript for sticky header and return to top button
 - issues to be addressed:
   1. actually add content lol

 VER 0.2.3 | 29/01/19
 - Lightbox is mobile friendly
 - website should be sufficiently mobile friendly
-- issues to be addressed:
+- iss~~ues to be addressed:~~
-  1. ~~font takes time to load - change font library to Google Fonts instead?~~
+  1. ~~~~font takes time to load - change font library to Google Fonts instead?~~~
   2. ~~touch up on website's mobile friendliness~~

 VER 0.2.2 | 29/01/19